 Other industrial firsts included the sugar industry in 1862 and the first elevated mass transit system in the world, invented by resident Charles T. Harvey in 1867.
 On June 1, 1872 Governor Hoffman signed the charter establishing Yonkers as the first city in Westchester County.
 At that time, Yonkers boasted a population of 20,000 residents.

 Throughout its rich history, Yonkers has been home to many "firsts."
 Its founder, Adrian Van der Donck, was the first lawyer in New Netherlands.
 The first street lighting in Westchester County was introduced in Yonkers in 1861.
 Yonkers' first newspaper, The Yonkers' Herald, began publishing in 1852, and the Yonkers Daily was the first daily newspaper published in Westchester County, dating back to 1885.

-Samuel Tilden, former Governor of New York State and resident of Yonkers, was the first and only Presidential candidate to win the popular vote but lose the electoral vote in 1876.
+Samuel Tilden, former Governor of New York State and resident of Yonkers, was the first Presidential candidate to win the popular vote but lose the electoral vote in 1876.
 The first game of golf was played in Yonkers in 1888 at St. Andrew's Club on North Broadway, and Yonkers became the first city in New York State to erect municipal public baths in 1896.